rictorlome/slim/README.md

 Tomorrow I need to do the following:

+0. Make sure arrow does not drop below your workspace in channel table.
 1. Add create new channel and dm.
   - Make user search items clickable.
   - Make user search build up a buffer of users.
-2. Add leave channel or dm at click.
+DONE .
+Add leave channel or dm at click.
 3. Add channel info to upper nav.
 4. Get membership info from backend with channel searches.